 There are three options available, standard, standard Plus and Prestige.
 We recommend the Prestige pass for frequent travellers (it’s the one we use!) which offers unlimited visits throughout the year.

 Food and Drinks

 Some fresh snacks and basic packaged and add water food options are provided on a food table in the center of the lounge.
 On the day we visited the options included a rice and noodle dish as well as sliced bread, meat and vegetable crudites.
 A microwave is available to heat the food.

 Drinks are served from the bar and a good selection of soft and alcoholic drinks is available.

 Wi-fi is available throughout the lounge and there is a small business center with a bank of desktop computers and printing facilities.

-While it’s always great to have a lounge to hang out in pre boarding the Vietnam Airlines Domestic Business Class Lounge is a fairy basic offering.
-The decor is tired and worn and in need of a face lift.
+While it’s always great to have a lounge to hang out in pre-boarding the Vietnam Airlines Domestic Business Class Lounge is a fairly basic offering.
+The decor is tired and worn and in need of a facelift.
 The food offerings are basic and slightly lacking in appeal although the range of options are in line with what we’d expect from a domestic lounge offering.
 Still, it’s a nice escape from the madness of the airport outside its doors!